mceak60/JavaProgrammingOne/readme.md

-Programming assignments for a highschool AP Computer Science class
+Programming Assignments for a Highschool AP Computer Science class